 A cardboard box is easily converted by cutting open spaces on one side of the box to nestle your drink and snacks within.
 A personal snack box made from cardboard also fits perfectly on the lap and keeps the crumbs and stray kernels of popcorn from getting lost between your car seats.

-There will come a day when we can host our own movie night with friends and family again, and when we do, we have creative and fun ways to carry it off.
-But for now, rev up your engines and break out your boxes for a memorable movie night at the drive-in theater.
+Now, rev up your engines and break out your boxes for a memorable movie night at the drive-in theater.